OKC man builds bird houses for more than just birds.

 Mike kept a lot of the scrap lumber and old tools intending to someday sit down and really build something.

-Well if finally too a really warm day in January, just a couple of months ago.
+Well it finally took a really warm day in January, just a couple of months ago.

 The birds were singing and eating their way through winter supply of seed when he grabbed a few things and knocked together his first bird house.